Brewers vs. Angels Player Props Betting Odds

 Renfroe Stats

-- Renfroe has 27 hits with seven doubles, seven home runs, 11 walks and 20 RBI.
+- Renfroe has put up 27 hits with seven doubles, seven home runs and 11 walks.
+He has driven in 20 runs.

 Renfroe Recent Games